 Oral B is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We do not test our products on animals anywhere in the world unless required by law and we are working hard to make animal testing of all consumer products obsolete.
 We are a proud supporter of #BeCrueltyFree.
 We have invested more than $420 million in developing non-animal testing methods and have advocated for their approval by policy makers around the world.
 Today, we use more than 50 non-animal alternatives, half of which were invented or co-invented by P&G. We will continue working with partners like the Humane Society International and the People for Ethical Treatment of Animals (PETA) to promote the development of new alternatives and advocate for their public use and adoption to eliminate animal testing.